International

 Executive Power

-The President is the head of the State and also the Commander-in-chief of the army.
-He can propose constitutional amendments, appoint and revoke the government, dissolve the parliament and call for a referendum when he wants.
-The Prime Minister is the head of the government.
-He and the Council of Ministers are appointed by the President.
+The President of Kazakhstan is the head of state and the Commander-in-Chief of the Armed Forces.
+He can propose constitutional amendments, appoint the Prime Minister (with parliamentary approval), and dissolve the lower house of parliament under specific conditions.
+He may also call for a referendum following legal procedures.
+The Prime Minister is the head of government and, along with the Council of Ministers, is appointed with presidential approval.

 Legislative Power

 The Parliament consists of two houses.
-The Mazhilis, the lower house, consists 98 members of which 69 are directly elected in a single national constituency by party list proportional representation, and 29 are directly elected in single-seat constituencies to serve 5-year terms.
-The Senate, the upper house, is formed of 50 members, 40 of which are elected.
-The remaining 10 members are appointed by the President.
+The Mazhilis, the lower house, consists of 98 members, of which 69 are directly elected in a single national constituency by party-list proportional representation, and 29 are directly elected in single-seat constituencies to serve 5-year terms.
+The Senate, the upper house, is composed of 50 members, 40 of whom are indirectly elected by regional legislatures, while the remaining 10 are appointed by the President, including five in consultation with the Assembly of People of Kazakhstan.

 +